wairas/hsi-website/docs/happy/happy_tools/happy-envi-viewer.md

     * Auto-detect channels: uses any suggested channels from the meta-data of a scan
     * Keep aspect ratio: whether to maintain width/height ratio of the scan or let the image fill the available canvas space
     * Check scan dimensions: when checked and the dimensions of a subsequently loaded scan differs, a warning dialog will be displayed
+    * Auto-load annotations: when checked any available pixel or polygon annotations for scan, black and white reference get loaded automatically
     * Predefined labels: comma-separated list of labels to use in the annotation process

 * [SAM](../sam.md) connection parameters